Profunctor Optics, a Categorical Update

 \subsection{Pastro-Street's ``double'' comonad}

-In order to prove their main result, Pastro and Street characterized Tambara modules as coalgebras for a particular comonad~\cite[\S 5]{pastro08}.
+Tambara modules are coalgebras for a particular comonad~\cite[\S 5]{pastro08} in profunctors.
 That comonad has a left adjoint that must therefore be a monad, and then Tambara modules can be equivalently described as algebras for that monad.
-Following their same technique, we will describe the \Vt{category} of \emph{generalized} Tambara modules \(\Tamb\) as an Eilenberg-Moore category first for a comonad and then for its left adjoint monad.
-This will be the main lemma (Lemma~\ref{lemma:tambaracoalg}) towards the profunctor representation theorem (Theorem~\ref{th:profrep}).
+We will describe the \Vt{category} of \emph{generalized} Tambara modules \(\Tamb\) as an Eilenberg-Moore category first for a comonad and then for its left adjoint monad.
+This will be the main lemma (\Cref{lemma:tambaracoalg}) towards the profunctor representation theorem (\Cref{th:profrep}).